Credence High School, Dubai

 Credence High School is a CBSE-affiliated co-educational Indian school in Dubai, United Arab Emirates.
 It was established in 2014 to provide education to the children of Indian expatriates and is located off Sheikh Zayed Road, in Al Quoz.
-The school is rated Good by Knowledge and Human Development Authority, the education regulating body of the UAE and hosts students of over thirty nationalities.
+The school is rated Very Good by Knowledge and Human Development Authority, the education regulating body of the UAE and hosts students of over thirty nationalities.

 Overview

 Credence High School was founded in 2014 by a group of Indian expatriate businessmen, led by Azad Moopen, Nalapad Ahmed Abdulla and Sameer K. Mohamed to provide education mainly to Indian expatriate children.
 The school follows Central Board of Secondary Education (CBSE) curriculum.
-The staff strength of the school is 143 who host a student strength of 596, comprising 30 nationalities.
+The staff strength of the school is 290 who host a student strength of 2500, comprising 30 nationalities.
 Deepika Thapar Singh serves as the principal of the school while it is chaired by Nalapad Ahmed Abdulla, one of the founders.
+Credence High School is a leading CBSE affiliated school in Dubai, offering education from Pre KG to Grade 12.

 Location

-The school is located off Sheikh Zayed road in Al Quoz, Dubai.
+The school is located off Sheikh Zayed road in Al Quoz 4, Dubai.